swri-robotics/bag-database/docs/configuration/configuration.md

 Again, you should not edit this if you are running the Bag Database as a Docker container.
 Any changes will be overwritten the next time the container restarts.

-If you are running the Bag Database in a standalone Tomcat server, you may want to manually edit these; you can also do so through the [Configuration](../web-interface/administration) panel.
+On the other hand, if you are running the Bag Database in a standalone Tomcat server, you may want to edit these; you can also edit them through the [Configuration](../web-interface/administration#bag-database-configuration) panel.